Less Noise, More Signal: the DRR Effect for Better Optimizations of a Range of SE Tasks: Methods

 These methods build a {\em surrogate model} which can very quickly guess the likely outcome of an evaluation~\cite{deshwal2022bayesian}.
-Once a surrogate model is available then the model built so far can be used to guess what example should be studied next.
+Once a surrogate model is available, the model built so far can be used to guess what example should be studied next.
 This technique is called {\em active learning}~\cite{settles2009active}.
 This is useful since when learners choose their own training data, they often build better models with fewer labeled examples~\cite{settles2009active}.

 One common choice for surrogates are {\em Gaussian Process Models (GPMs)} which estimate the mean and variance of predictions for unlabeled data.
-GPMs fits numerous diverse functions to existing labeled data so their computational cost grows with data size, limiting scalability~\cite{nair2018finding}.
+GPMs fit numerous diverse functions to existing labeled data so their computational cost grows with data size, limiting scalability~\cite{nair2018finding}.

-A faster approach is Tree of Parzen Estimations (TPE) by Bergstra et al.~\cite{bergstra2012random} as implemented in the Python's Hyperopt package\footnote{\url{https://github.com/hyperopt/hyperopt/}}.
+A faster approach is Tree of Parzen Estimations (TPE) by Bergstra et al.~\cite{bergstra2012random} as implemented in the Hyperopt's Python package\footnote{\url{https://github.com/hyperopt/hyperopt/}}.
 Hyperopt/TPE sorts labeled configurations, splits it at some engineer-defined threshold, then builds surrogate models for the ``best'' and ``rest'' subsets.
-For that modeling, is uses a Parzen Estimator kernel density estimator.
+For that modeling, it uses a Parzen Estimator kernel density estimator.

-Faster yet again than Hyperopt/TPE is LITE~\cite{menzies2024streamlining}, a TPE method that uses a Bayes classifier to model ``best'', ``rest'': \begin{enumerate} \item Given $M$ evaluated configurations and $N$ as-yet-unexamined configurations, LITE sorts $M$ into $\sqrt{M}$ ``best'' examples and the remaining ``rest'' examples. \item These sets train a two-class classifier that reports $b,r$; i.e. the likelihood of an example being ``best'' or ``rest''. \item The resulting likelihoods are used by an {\em acquisition function} to select from $N$ the configuration to run next. \item This results in $M+1$ labelled examples and $N-1$ unlabeled examples.
-Each new labeling decrements the labeling budget $B$, \item While $B>0$, repeat from step \#1. \end{enumerate} On termination, LITE returns the best labelled example seen so far using the measures on \S\ref{eval}.
+Faster than Hyperopt/TPE is LITE~\cite{menzies2024streamlining}, a TPE method that uses a Bayes classifier to model ``best'' and ``rest'': \begin{enumerate} \item Given $M$ evaluated configurations and $N$ unexamined configurations, LITE sorts $M$ into $\sqrt{M}$ ``best'' and the remaining into ``rest'' examples. \item These sets train a two-class classifier that reports $b,r$; i.e. the likelihood of an example being ``best'' or ``rest''. \item The resulting likelihoods are used by an {\em acquisition function} to select from $N$ the configuration to run next. \item This results in $M+1$ labeled examples and $N-1$ unlabeled examples.
+Each new labeling decrements the labeling budget $B$, \item While $B>0$, repeat from step \#1. \end{enumerate} On termination, LITE returns the best labeled example seen so far using the measures on Section \ref{eval}.
 For its acquisition function, given a budget of $B$ evaluations LITE evaluates the configuration from $N$ that maximizes:

 where $\epsilon$ is a very small constant (that avoids divide-by-zero errors) and